arnaudbos/i-rant/content/j-on-the-beach-malaga-2017-review.md

 *low latency*.

-And in the event that one or more of the copy of the database cannot communicate with one another we have to make a choice: We either choose a *Consistent-under-Partition* (**CP**) or an *Available-under-Partition* (**AP**) approach.
+And in the event that one or more of the copy of the database cannot communicate with one another we have to make a choice, once and for all:

+We either choose a
+*Consistent-under-Partition* (**CP**) or an *Available-under-Partition* (**AP**) approach.